 The Preceptor Program allows for faculty members to hire undergraduate students as Preceptors, who in turn help to support faculty in providing the best possible pedagogical environment within their respective courses.
-The program is also intended to provide a substantive professional experience to students.
+The program is also intended to provide a substantive professional experience to the Preceptors.

 - To help with tracking attendance and participation;

-- To serve as a liaison between professor and students;
+- To serve as a liaison between professors and students;

 - To help with low stakes grading or check-in assignments to get an idea of whether the class is retaining and understanding the material;

 - To meet individually or in small groups with those students struggling with a certain topic or section of material;

 - To model successful approaches for doing well in the class--what worked for the preceptor when they took the class;

 Funding is open to full-time faculty who are teaching a Top 40 designated course and a large enrollment course (75 or more students per section) without graduate assistant support or full-time faculty who are teaching a Prospect for Success designated course.
 Calls for faculty to submit applications for funding usually occur around the midpoint of the fall and spring semesters.

 Nominated Preceptors must have a minimum of 30 earned credits, be in good academic standing, and have earned at least a B or higher in the course they are supporting.
 Preceptors are also required to be enrolled as full time, first-degree seeking students.